-An Electronic device (excluding cellular phones) capable of accessing the internet, has storage abilities, word documents and PDF viewers, email access, and other functions necessary for course work.
+An Electronic device capable of accessing the internet, has storage abilities, word documents and PDF viewers, email access, and other functions necessary for course work.
 Must be able to access www.FAA.gov.
 Examples include but not limited to laptop, net book, iPad, etc.